ghankerson/origins-conscioussness/uroboros.md

   the place beyond opposites but also a place of new beginning: "The Wheel that rolls itself."

-## The Paternal Uroboros - the Creative Spark and the Logos
-* The paternal side of the uroboros is the procreative thrust that kicks everything off including the evolution of time.
-Neumann notes that this is harder to visualize than the maternal side of the uroboros.
-It does sound quite strange to us as modern humans.
-Take these examples from Egyptian mythology.

-* From the Book of Apopis: *I copulated in my hand.
-I joined myself with my shadow and spurted out of my own mouth.
-I spewed forth as Shu and spat forth as Tefnut*

-* From Pyramid Texts: *Atum, who indulged himself in Heliopolis, took his phallus in order to arouse pleasure.
-A brother and sister were produced, Shu and Tefnut.*

-* This is a symbol of the creative beginning.
-The paternal side of the uroboros creates a brother and a sister by joining himself with this shadow or opposite (the feminine).
-He calls this the image of the self-fecundating primal god.
-  Neumann suggests then that this image is better crystallized later in new variations of these myths where the image moves towards spiritualization.
-  These examples help us understand the idea further.
-Keep in mine that the Egyptian hieroglyphs for thought is the heart and speech is the tongue.

-* *It is the heart (thought) which makes all that results come out, and it is the tongue which repeats (expresses) the thought of the heart...
-That is what causes the gods to be born.
-Atum with his Ennead, and every divine utterance manifests itself in the the thought of the heart and the speech of the tongue.*

-* Finally more refined: *He did not bring me forth from his mouth, nor conceive me in his hand, but he breathed me forth from his nostrils.*  So creation moves from being symbolized as thought and speech to breath.

-* This is all still from Egyptian myth but we are already at the point where the "breath of life" is very similar to the idea of the Christian Logos.

-* *"In the beginning was the Word, and the Word was with God, and the Word was God"*

-* Neumann suggests the expression of the Logos in the Bible never broke completely from the idea of the self-fecundating, self-manifesting god.

-* The action of creation is anthropomorphized.
-Creation happens by thought first and then speech.
-In Indian mythology this is expressed as follows:

-* *He, Prajapati, took to praying and fasting, because he desired offspring, and he made himself fruitful.*

-* Here we again have the paternal self-fecundating god who reproduces via prayer and fasting - similar to thought and speech.

-* In Indian myth we have heat being expressed as thought for creation:

-* *In the beginning the world was nothing at all.
-Heaven was not, nor earth, nor space.
-Because it was not, it bethought itself: I will be.
-It emitted heat.*

 * Neumann notes that the creation myth and the uroboros can emphasize the masculine or the feminine.
 Creation can happen with either.
 Sexual symbolism